Fadahunsiseyi/UPTIME-MONITORING-APPLICATION/README.md

 # RESTFUL API

 > Building a RESTFUL API for an uptime monitoring application.
+It allows users to enter URLs they want monitored, and receives alerts when those resources go down and come up.
+> The API listens on a PORT and accepts incoming HTTP requests for POST,GET,PUT and DELETE requests.
+> The API allows a client to connect, then create a new user, then edit and delete that user.
+The API allows a user to SIGN  IN which gives them a token that they can use for subsequent authenticated requests.
+The API allows the users to SIGN OUT, which invalidates their token.

 ## Live Demo